Meet the Faculty

 is a microbial ecologist who researches microorganism responses to temporal change and ecosystem services.
 His research includes the impacts of human-induced disturbances on aquatic and terrestrial bacterial dormancy, dominance, and species interactions; and, more recently, the use of hyperthermophilic bacteria to digest waste streams prior to methane production.
 Lab Website

 has expertise in environmental law, property law, and natural resources law.
 Prior to joining the J. Reuben Clark Law School, he taught as an assistant professor at the University of Houston Law Center and as a lecturing fellow at Duke Law School.
-He teaches the ESS core class "Environmental Policies and Laws" and mentors students on a wide variety of environmental and social justice topics.
+He teaches the Environmental Science core class "Environmental Policies and Laws" and mentors students on a wide variety of environmental and social justice topics.
 Lab Website

 When any environmental issue is pursued to its origins, it reveals an inescapable truth—that the root cause of the crisis is not to be found in how men interact with nature, but in how they interact with each other—that, to solve the environmental crisis we must solve the problems of poverty, racial injustice and war.